marwin1991/springboot-tasks/task2 - Error Handling/README.md

         //
     }
 ```

-- Change implementation of handleException to return ResponseEntity and as method argument it takes `MyResourceNotFoundException ex` or `RuntimeException ex` or `Exception ex`
+- Change implementation of handleException to return ResponseEntity and as method argument it
+  takes `MyResourceNotFoundException ex` or `RuntimeException ex` or `Exception ex`
-- Add some implementation to handleException to print `errorMsg`
+- Add some implementation to handleException to print `errorMsg` (Don't forget about getter)

 #### ControllerAdvice